Andriy Sadovyi: Personal life

+He is married to Kateryna Kit-Sadova, and has five sons: Ivan, Tadey, Mykhailo, Yosyp and Anthony.

+His wife owns large shares in various television and radio broadcasters (including Channel 24).

 Sadovyi has been engaged in social activity since 1997.
 He is a founder and the head of a board of the social organization Lviv Development Institute, head of the Management Council of Metropolitan Andrey Sheptyts’kyi Art and Culture Fund of Greek Church of Ukraine (2000–2002), member of Ukrainian-Polish Cooperation Capital.
 In 2003, he was elected a deputy head of the "Mosty na Skhid" Institute Council (Poland).